kevarome/1800_202510_BBY03/README.md

 ---

 ## Contributors
-- Abdullah  - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- Abdullah  - CST student at BCIT, love algorithms, excited to learn more about tech world.
 - Hi I am Qian Zhang- BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - Kevin - I love dogs